X-Quisite

-X-Quisite was an R&B Canadian girl group.
-The trio made up of Nicole Holness, Melanie Fiona Hallim, Andreena Mill and later in 2003 new member, Nirvana Savoury was signed to Linus Entertainment (Then distributed by Warner Music Canada) soon after the group was established in 2002.
-The group released their self-titled debut studio album X-Quisite in 2003.
+X-Quisite was a Canadian R&B girl group, originally consisting of Nicole Holness, Melanie Fiona Hallim, and Andreena Mill.
+Soon after being established in 2002, the trio were signed to Linus Entertainment (then distributed by Warner Music Canada), through which they released their self-titled debut (and sole studio album) X-Quisite in 2003.
+Later in 2003, Hallim and Mill were replaced by Terri Oliver & Nirvana Savoury.
+The group had a number of successful singles from their debut album, most notably "Bad Girl", "No Regrets" and "Sassy Thang".
 In 2004, the album earned the group a Juno Award nomination for "R&B/Soul Recording of the Year".
-The group had a number of singles from their debut album, most notably "Bad Girl", "No Regrets" and "Sassy Thang".
-The group disbanded in 2005, with all three members moving on to pursue solo music careers.
+The group disbanded in 2005, with all members moving on to pursue solo careers.

 After break-up

 Nicole Holness

 Nicole Holness (born April 13, 1984, in Toronto, Ontario) became a television host as one of the original seven co-hosts of MTV Canada and their flagship series MTV Live.
 On March 1, 2011, she released her debut solo album Unreleased.
 The album was preceded by her debut single, "Epic" (May 5, 2009) and "Pop Yo Bottles" (June 29, 2010).
 She has also been a model in several Canadian national print advertisement campaigns.